 When disaster strikes, your church or family can help communities that have endured the unimaginable.
 No matter how distant a disaster may seem, Send Relief has partners around the world ready to jump into action and give food, water, shelter and health care to families recovering from devastation.
 From major disasters like Hurricane Harvey to smaller disasters like flooding in South Asia, our ministry projects provide relief for months and even years after the disaster.

 - St. Vincent Volcanic Eruption – La Soufrière volcano on Saint Vincent Island erupted on April 9, causing a layer of ash to blanket the island, power outages and sanitation concerns.
 Send Relief is partnering with local Baptist partners to serve evacuees displaced after the tragedy by providing emergency food boxes, health care and hygiene supplies.
-You can join the response by giving above.

 Last year, you gave food to nearly 500,000 individuals recovering from a disaster.